dracarys18/TweetBot/README.md

 # TweetBot

-A simple Telegram Bot to Stream the tweets from any account from twitter to your telegram channel.
+A simple Telegram Bot to Stream the tweets from any account from twitter to your telegram channel.This bot has been rewritten in rust if you still want to use the old source you can do that from checking out python branch

 # Guide
 1. Get Twitter API Keys and Access Keys from [here](https://developer.twitter.com/en)